DataFire/Integrations/integrations/generated/postmarkapp_server/README.md

 ### TemplateDetailResponse
 * TemplateDetailResponse `object`
   * Active `boolean`: Indicates that this template may be used for sending email.
+  * Alias `string`: The user-supplied alias for this template.
   * AssociatedServerId `integer`: The ID of the Server with which this template is associated.
   * HtmlBody `string`: The content to use for the HtmlBody when this template is used to send email.
   * Name `string`: The display name for the template.